-- 4 Click Add to save the settings. - 5 In the Email Notifications Manager tool bar, click Add email recipient.
+- Click OK to save the settings. - 5 In the Email Notifications Manager tool bar, click Add email recipient.
 The Add Email Recipient window opens.

-6 Enter the recipient's email address, select the level of events for which the recipient will receive an email, then click Add.
-(For more information on event levels, see page 94.)
+Enter the recipient's name and email address, select the level of events for which the recipient will receive an email, select the notification type-Instant or Coalesced-then click Add.
+(For more information on event levels, see page 104.)